 After breakfast, we'll hike to the spectacular Lone Cone Mountain viewpoint overlooking the grandeur of Clayoquot Sound, the town of Tofino and Pacific Rim National Park.
 At the top, you'll learn sensory immersion practices that explore depth perception.

 Later in the day we will learn about the medicinal plants found in new growth forest, mid-range growth, and old growth rainforests.
-Many of the medicines we need for improving our mental health and physical vitality are growing in the rainforests on the British Columbia coast.
+Many of the medicines we need for improving our mental health and physical vitality are growing in the rainforests and can be cultivated at home.

 In the afternoon, we'll hike to pristine lake to swim in the refreshing waters.
 At the lake, we'll do a group water meditation circle exploring our connection with the element of water.
 Later in the day, we will watch the sunset along a spectacular cove overlooking the islands of Clayoquot Sound in the distance.

-In the evening, we will do a breathwork ceremony around a fire, experience some medicinal herbs and practices for inducing lucid dreaming and learn about the constellations of stars and different ancient cosmologies that gave meaning and purpose to ancient cultures rooted in Earth Goddesses and the shining glory of Sky Gods.
+In the evening, we will do a breathwork ceremony around a fire to set clear intentions for the future and learn about the power of lucid dreaming.
+We will explore the constellations of stars above and different ancient cosmologies and mythologist rooted in Earth Goddesses and the heavenly realms of Sky Gods.

 On Sunday, we will build upon our meditation foundation and go deeper into the ancient history of this magical and mysterious old-growth rainforest on the edge of the Western world.